 Don’t Exceed 104 Degrees for Adults

-When you’re scouting out your personal ideal hot tub temperature, it’s best to start low, as it’s easier to bump it up than to bring it down once you’re already uncomfortable.
+When deciding what temperature your hot tub should be, it’s best to start low, as it’s easier to bump it up than to bring it down once you’re already uncomfortable.
 Set the controls to 98° or 99° and increase it in gradual increments depending on your comfort level.
 It’s important to listen to your body and to get to know your personal comfort zone.

 Consider lowering the temperature of your tub in advance if any of these circumstances apply:

-- You’re planning to build up your own body heat in the tub through physical activity like stretching or yoga.
+- You’re planning to build up your body heat in the tub through physical activity like stretching or yoga.